livingdocsIO/documentation/reference-docs/server-configuration/admin-commands.md

 `grunt project-create` creates a new project.

 ## <a name="search-index">Maintain Search Index</a>

+`livingdocs-server search-index` is a tool to recreate and reindex a search index.
 `grunt search-index` is a tool to create, index, update and delete a search index.

 ### Examples